CoinFabrik/geppetto/README.md

 4. **Environment Setup**

-    Before running the application, copy the `.configuration/.env.example` file into a new `.configuration/.env` file.
-Modify the following environment variables in this file:

-- Include keys and tokens such as SLACK_BOT_TOKEN, SLACK_APP_TOKEN, and various API keys from Google and OpenAI.

-#### Create App

-1. **Modify `manifest-dev.yaml`**: Update fields under `display_information` and `bot_user` to customize Geppetto for your personal use.
-2. **Create New App**:
-    - Go to the [Slack API](https://api.slack.com) and navigate to *Your Apps*.
-    - Click on *Create New App*.
-    - Choose *Create from manifest*, select *yaml* and paste the contents of the modified `manifest-dev.yaml` file.
-    - Click *Next* and then *Create* the application.

-#### Save App Credentials

-At the **Basic Information** section:

-  1. Under the *App Credentials* subsection, save the following:
-     - **Signing Secret**.
-  2. In the *App-Level Tokens* subsection:
-     - Click on *Generate Tokens and Scopes*.
-     - Set a Token Name and assign the scope to `connections:write`.
-     - Generate and save the **App-Level Token** for later use (this will be your `SLACK_APP_TOKEN`).

-At the **Install App** section:
-  3. Under the Install App to Your Team subsection:
-     - Save the **Bot User OAuth Token** (this will be your `SLACK_BOT_TOKEN`).
-     - Install or Request the installation of your app to your Workspace (if it requires approval from an owner of your Slack workspace).

-### Environment Configuration

-Before running the application, copy the `.configuration/.env.example` file into a new `.configuration/.env` file.
-Modify the following environment variables in this file:
+    Copy `.configuration/.env.example` into a new `.configuration/.env`, and adjust the environment variables accordingly:

     - `SLACK_BOT_TOKEN`: Your Slack bot token (This is the Bot User OAuth Token, it should start with 'xoxb').
     - `SLACK_APP_TOKEN`: Your Slack application token (This is the App-Level Token, it should start with 'xapp').
     - `OPENAI_API_KEY`: Your OpenAI API key.
     - `SIGNING_SECRET`: Your Signing secret to verify Slack requests (from your Slack App Credentials).
     - `DALLE_MODEL`: The OpenAI DALL-E-3 model.
     - `CHATGPT_MODEL`: The OpenAI ChatGPT-4 model.
     - `GEMINI_MODEL`: The Gemini model.
     - `GOOGLE_API_KEY`: The Google Gemini API key.

-## Deployment
+## 🚀 Deployment

-Before you begin, ensure you have the following installed:

-- Python (version 3.x recommended)
-- pip (Python package manager)
-- poetry

-Follow these steps to deploy Geppetto:
+Ensure you have Python (3.x), pip, and poetry installed.
+To deploy Geppetto:

-1. Download the repository and open your terminal.
+- Clone the repository and navigate to its directory.
-2. Navigate to the repository directory and install dependencies with `poetry install`.
+- Install dependencies using `poetry install`.
-3. Run the application by entering `poetry run geppetto` in the terminal.
+- Launch the application with `poetry run geppetto`.

-## Docker deployment
+## 🐳 Docker Deployment
-To run geppetto in a docker container, when you have Docker and Docker compose installed:
+With Docker and Docker Compose ready:

-1. Move `docker-compose.example.yml` to `docker-compose.yml`, specifying where your config folder resides.
+- Rename `docker-compose.example.yml` to `docker-compose.yml` and update your config folder location.
-2. Change the config values in `config/.env`.
+- Adjust configuration values in `config/.env`.
-3. Run `docker compose build`.
-4. Run `docker compose up -d`.
+- Execute `docker compose` build followed by `docker compose up -d`.

-## Tests
+## 🧪 Testing

-In order to run the tests, execute the following command from the root folder:
+Run the following from the root directory to execute tests:

-`python -m unittest`
+- `python -m unittest` for standard testing.

-or `python -m unittest -v` for a verbose more specific output
+- `python -m unittest -v` for verbose output.

-## About DeepTechia
+## 🌐 About DeepTechia
 We are [DeepTechia](https://deeptechia.io/), where the future of technology meets today’s business needs.
 As pioneers in the digital realm, we’ve made it our mission to bridge the gap between innovation and practicality, ensuring that businesses not only survive but thrive in an ever-evolving technological landscape.

 Born from a passion for cutting-edge technology and a vision for a digitally integrated future, DeepTechia was established to be more than just a tech consultancy.
 We are visionaries, strategists, and implementers, dedicated to pushing the boundaries of what’s possible while ensuring real-world applicability.